Easter 2017: Target Pulls Out Easter Egg Toys That Could ‘Grow’ Inside The Body

 Target recently announced its recall to over 500,00 Easter egg toys that pose a “serious ingestion hazard.”
 The pull out came just in time for this year’s Easter celebration.

-On Thursday, the US Consumer Product Safety Commission (CPSC) announced that the retailer company, Target is recalling more than 500,000 water-absorbing Easter toys.
+On Thursday, the U.S. Consumer Product Safety Commission (CPSC) announced that the retailer company, Target, is recalling more than 500,000 water-absorbing Easter toys.
 These toys include Hatch & Grow Easter Eggs, Easter Grow Toys, and Hatch Your Own Dino Egg products.
 According to reports, the company decided to pull out the said toys due to its safety issues especially when ingested.

-Apparently, the Easter-themed toys can expand up to 600% their original size when soaked in water.
+Apparently, the Easter-themed toys can expand up to 600 percent of their original size when soaked in water.
 Once swallowed, it could “grow” inside the body and cause “intestinal obstructions, resulting in severe discomfort, vomiting, dehydration, and could be life-threatening,” CNN reports.
-In addition, the CPSC also issued a warning that once the toy was ingested, it might not appear on an X-ray and will require surgery to remove.
+Also, the CPSC also issued a warning that once the toy was ingested, it might not appear on an X-ray and will require surgery to remove.

 The Hatch & Grow Easter Eggs feature animal characters including a white bunny, brown bunny, and butterfly.
 It also comes in three colors — pink, blue, and purple.
 Meanwhile, the Easter Grow Toys include a yellow chick, brown bunny, and white bunny.
 As for the Hatch Your Own Dino, the eggs comes in three variants — purple, yellow, and green.
 Each egg contains one of eleven featured dinosaurs.